shenfc/HPO2Vec/README.md

 122 285
 24 346
 ```
-and how to implement embeddings based on pickle file in Ref 2.
+and how to generate embeddings based on pickle file in Ref 2.

 __Citing__